 The letter of claim

-Acknowledging the letter of claim
+Acknowledging and responding to the letter of claim

-Letters of Response
+Letter of Response

-- If the claim is admitted this should be made clear;
+- If the claim is admitted, this should be made clear

-- If only part of the claim is admitted it should be made clear which parts of the claim are admitted and which are denied;
+- If only part of the claim is admitted, it should be made clear which parts of the claim are admitted and which are denied

 - If the claim is denied in whole or in part, specific comments on the allegations against the professional should be made.
-If the Claimant’s version of events is disputed, the professional should set out his own version of events;
+If the claimant’s version of events is disputed, the professional should set out his own version of events

 Letters of Settlement

 A letter of settlement is normally marked ‘without prejudice’, and should contain the following: